23W-GBAC/Anukuga/README.md

 # Anukuga health informatics

-my name is anusuya kugavarathan, from the first semester of health informatics
+my name is anusuya kugavarathan, from the first semester of health informatics.